Is now a good time to invest?

 If you’re an OpenMoney customer, you can book an appointment with one of our advisers at no extra cost, through your OpenMoney online portal.

-I am close to retiring – should I be worried about my Pension?
+Should I be worried about my Pension?

 If you’re close to retiring, it could be a particularly scary time for your Pension.
 If you have a plan for retirement it’s a good time to review it – we always recommend reviewing your retirement plan on an annual basis, or when there have been any specific changes for your circumstances.